Get me outta here!

 Ammonite Fossil Inner Chambers

 Ammonites are an extinct marine shelled mollusk animal belonging to the class of cephalopods related to today’s squids, octopus, cuttlefish and the nautilus.
-Ammonites moved in spurts using a method of jet propulsion by siphoning the ocean water into the inner chambers inside their shells and then pushing the water out powerfully through a tube structure called a siphuncle.
-These inner chambers held water and special gases which helped it descend deep down ocean depths or float upward to shallower depths by filling and releasing the gases and water in and out of the chambers.
+Ammonites moved in short spurts using a method of jet propulsion by siphoning the ocean water into the inner chambers of their shells and then pushing the water out powerfully through a tube structure called a siphuncle.
+These inner chambers held water and special gases which helped the animal descend deep down into the ocean depths and reversely, float upward to shallower depths by filling and releasing the gases and water in and out of the chambers.

 Cretaceous Period Oceanic Environment (145-66 million years ago) Artist Rendition

-The Douvilleiceras, mammilatum ammonite fossil shown below possessed well-defined growth patterns on its shell (sutures).
-Douvilleiceras’ knobs and spines are thought to be an indicator of a hostile environment.
-It lived during the Cretaceous Period (145 to 66 mya) and was unearthed in Madagascar (Albin Formation).
+The Douvilleiceras, mammilatum ammonite fossil shown below possessed well-defined growth patterns over its outer shell in the form of knobs or sutures.
+Douvilleiceras’ spiny knobs are thought to be an indicator of a hostile environment.
+It lived during the early Cretaceous Period (112–100mya) and was unearthed in Madagascar, Africa within the Albian Era Formation.

 Ammonite Fossil (Douvilleiceras, mammilatum)

-Ammonites lived during the Paleozoic and Mesozoic Eras, specifically from the Devonian period (around 419 million years ago) until the end of the Cretaceous period (about 66 million years ago).
-They were descendants of their cousin straight-shelled nautiloids, but the ammonite’s coiled shells allowed them more agility and maneuver ability within their oeanic environments than their predecessors.
+Ammonites lived during the Paleozoic and Mesozoic Eras, more specifically from the Devonian period around 419 million years ago reaching their zenith and also their extinction during the Cretaceous period around 66 million years ago along with the dinosaurs.
+They were descendants of their cousin straight-shelled nautiloids developing a coiled shells which allowed them more agility and maneuverability than their predecessors within the oeanic environments.

 fossils 127